Antonio Stradivari, Cremona, 1696, the 'Archinto'

 Notes:"When the viola was opened recently, it was clear that the upper linings were considerably lower than the bottom set.
 It is fairly certain that the ribs were not actually made to this height by Stradivari, but were planed down within the first hundred years of the instrument's life."

-Camilli's creation, John Dilworth, Orpheus, London, 1996
+Camilli's creation, John Dilworth, The Strad, June, 1966, London

 "Count Cozio di Salabue (1755 - 1840), the collector and historian of the violin-family, noted that the ribs of this viola were unusually low and commented that this may have resulted in a restricted tone.
 The side view of the Archinto shows the comparatively low ribs combined with high arching to give a full, rounded profile.
 The sound has been characterised as warm, sonorous and penetrating."